 Do remember that even if you’re not using SEO or ORM to manage how others see you, it’s highly likely that your competitors are!

-An experienced communications, content, and Digital PR professional.
-Benjamin supports PR delivery for Igniyte clients across multiple countries and sectors.
+An experienced Digital PR and corporate communications professional, Benjamin leads PR strategy and delivery for Igniyte’s clients across multiple countries and sectors.